marlenegoed/pointbreak/README.md

 - **Api request handling**: Use a libary, like [TanStack Query](https://tanstack.com/query/latest) for easier request lifecycle handling
 - **Design Optimisations**: Improve branding to better match surfing audience.
 Enhace readability of white text against the background colour.
 Add Animations and Transitions.
 - **Search Params**: The URL should contain your search parameter  and populate the input accordingly.
+- **UX**: Replace todays and tomorrows data with "Heute" and "Morgen" for better orientation.
+Translate wind direction into cardinal directions.
+Include realtime or hourly forecasts for more precise planning.

 ## Tech Stack